CCI-MOC/hil/docs/network-drivers.md

 ```
 	yum install openvswitch #For fedora or Centos
+	# Following script will:
+	# --enable the openvswitch service;
+	# --Start the openvswitch server;
+	# --Show the status to the user.
 	for i in enable start status
 	do service openvswitch $i; done
 	ovs-vsctl show